diage/CodariCore/README.md

 set hunger to full after game ends //Done get rid of aoe debug //Done
-Figure out what is wrong with double jump - Soren can't do it! //Done

-Fix double jump flying/cooldown role switching is not working currently
+Figure out what is wrong with double jump - Soren can't do it! //Done Fix double jump flying/cooldown //Done role switching is not working currently //Done

 Test serialization
-fix potions - good ones should help allies and not enemies!

-BUG!
-Glass started counting down

 ---------------
     : QOL :